-&lt;sup>28 To form these three groups, Goos, Manning and Salomons (2014) rank occupations by ISCO codes at the two digit level by their average wage measured in the 1990s.
+25 To form these three groups, Goos, Manning and Salomons (2014) rank occupations by ISCO codes at the two-digit level by their average wage measured in the 1990s.
 See the appendix of their paper for details.

-These higher levels of occupational segregation in Europe have not diminished in the last decades.
-To assess segregation levels by occupation and their evolution systematically, we follow Dolado et al. (2001, 2003) and estimate the dissimilarity indexes across 20 occupation groups and 16 industries and their interactions.
-Table 8 shows that the indexes of dissimilarity are systematically much higher in Europe across occupations consistent with the earlier evidence of Dolado et al. (2001, 2003), but not industries.
-Importantly, and in spite of the convergence in the participation rates of men and women documented before, gender segregation has not declined in the last decades.
+and their interactions.26 Table 8 shows that the indexes of dissimilarity are systematically much higher in Europe across occupations but not industries.
+Importantly, and in spite of the convergence in the participation rates of men and women documented previously, gender segregation has not declined in the last decades.